 Doing the Right Thing

 At the personal injury law firm of Lane & Lane, LLC, we live by the ideal of doing the right thing.
-Our attorneys represent plaintiffs who have been injured by acts of negligence—whether that takes the form of a car accident, medical malpractice, or a slip-and-fall, we strive to achieve justice for our clients through obtaining financial compensation to cover their damages and losses.
+Our attorneys represent plaintiffs who have been injured by acts of negligence—whether as a car accident, medical malpractice, or a slip-and-fall, we strive to achieve justice for our clients through obtaining financial compensation to cover their losses.

-We believe in doing what’s right, and that motivates everything we do.
-Our Chicago personal injury lawyers take care of their clients.
-Working with our firm means that you’ll never have to question the motives of your attorney.
+Believing in doing what’s right motivates everything we do.
+Our Chicago medical malpractice and sexual abuse lawyers take compassionate care of their clients.
+Working with our firm means you’ll never have to question the motives of your attorney.
 We’re here to help you recover the most compensation possible—because that’s what it will take for you to make your recovery.

 Years of Experience in Personal Injury Law

 The attorneys of Lane & Lane, LLC have over 130 years of combined experience.
-That’s in-depth, hands-on experience that will give you the advantage you need to get the most out of your injury claim.
+That’s in-depth, hands-on experience providing you the advantage needed to get the most out of your injury claim.
 We know how to handle every step of the legal process.
-No matter how you were injured, we’ll be able to conduct a full investigation and identify all of the evidence that’s available.
+No matter how you were injured, we’ll be able to conduct a full investigation and identify all the available evidence.

-Our vast network of contacts also means that we can obtain expert witnesses to support your case, if necessary.
+Our vast network of contacts also means we can obtain expert witnesses to support your case when necessary.
 We aren’t shy about taking cases to court, either.
 Our lawyers have experience going all the way up to the Illinois Supreme Court.
 If the insurance company won’t provide the settlement you need, your injury lawyer will make your case before a judge and jury.
-We have a proven history of getting results, regardless of the route the claim had to take.
+We have a proven history of getting results, regardless of the route the claim takes.